julsraemy/loud-consistency/README.md

 ### Scripts

 - **validate_urls.sh**: A shell script to validate IIIF Presentation API URLs using the Presentation API Validator.
-- **lux-iiif-analysis.py**: A Python script to analyze IIIF resources within LUX, checking for consistency between versions 2.1 and 3.0.
+- **lux-iiif-analysis.py**: A Python script to create data visualisations based on the JSONL output file.

-- **lux-iiif-results.jsonl**: The output JSONL file containing the results of the IIIF analysis.
-- **lux-iiif.csv**: A CSV file summarizing the IIIF analysis results.
-- **iiif_analysis_results.png**: A PNG image visualizing the results of the IIIF analysis.
+## Additional Information

+For more detailed information on each script and its usage, refer to the respective README files located in the subdirectories.